-- 220 developers trained in eco-design, enhancing our teams' ability to create sustainable software solutions; - 10 best practices added to our software architecture guidelines, embedding sustainability into the core of our development processes; - 5 eco-design audits conducted, ensuring our products align with environmental standards and identifying areas for continuous improvement; - 4 environmental impact assessments completed, providing valuable insights into the carbon footprint of our software and guiding our sustainability efforts; - emissions related to the use of sold Axway products calculated for the first time, marking a significant step in measuring and reducing our overall environmental impact.
+- 220 developers trained in eco-design, enhancing our teams' ability to create sustainable software solutions; - 10 best practices added to our software architecture guidelines, embedding sustainability into the core of our development processes; - 5 eco-design audits conducted, ensuring our products align with environmental standards and identifying areas for continuous improvement: - 4 environmental impact assessments completed, providing valuable insights into the carbon footprint of our software and guiding our sustainability efforts; - emissions related to the use of sold Axway products calculated for the first time, marking a significant step in measuring and reducing our overall environmental impact.

-Currently, the CAPEX and OPEX associated with the digital sustainability strategy are integrated within our existing operational budgets, and due to our recent formation in 2024, we are unable to provide specific, isolated figures at this time.
-However, we are committed to establishing a clear breakdown of CAPEX and OPEX related to digital sustainability initiatives, enabling us to provide transparent financial reporting on these crucial investments in future disclosures.
+Currently, the CAPEX and OPEX associated with the digital sustainability strategy are integrated within the company's existing operational budgets, and due to the group's recent formation in 2024, it is unable to provide specific, isolated figures at this time.
+However, the group is committed to establishing a clear breakdown of CAPEX and OPEX related to digital sustainability initiatives, enabling it to provide transparent financial reporting on these crucial investments in future disclosures.